Navin82005/Chronify/README.md

-# Chronify - Ultimate Time and Task Manager for Freelancers, a MERN web application
+# Chronify - Ultimate Time and Task Manager for Freelancers
+## A MERN web application